Welcome to South University’s High Point Campus

 In addition, the brochure describes the College Financing Plan (Financing ) that will be provided to you to assist you as you make the important decision to continue your education.
 A personalized Shopping Sheet will be created for you in accordance with the Principles of Excellence as outlined in Executive Order 13607.
 For illustrative purposes, please review the Financing Plan template prescribed by the Department of Education to participating schools; your Financing Plan will follow this format.

 South University offer qualifying military students numerous military education benefits that can help you acquire the knowledge and skills you need to put your passion to work in business, health care, legal, criminal justice and creative arts fields.
 The Military Student Loan Benefits document provides you with an overview of the special benefits and repayment options for your student loans available from the U.S. Department of Education and the U.S. Department of Defense.
-For additional information about military education and housing benefits, explore our Education and Housing Benefits Guidelines.

 If you served on Active Duty, you might be eligible for education benefits offered by the Department of Veterans Affairs.
 For example, the Post-9/11 GI Bill® provides financial support for educational and housing expenses to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill®.

 If you are currently serving in the military, you may be eligible for funding offered through the Department of Defense Tuition Assistance program.
 Check your eligibility status and the amount for which you qualify with your Service prior to enrolling.